prody/ProDy/doc/reference/usage/selections.rst

 .. note::
    Definitions of keywords can be obtained and changed using the corresponding ``get`` and ``set`` functions.
-These functions are noted in the definition of the keyword on this page and are also listed in the:mod:`~prody.select` module documentation.
+These functions are noted in the definition of the keyword on this page and are also listed in the :mod:`~prody.select` module documentation.

 Keywords followed by characters or words